BearThreat/promptchain/README.md

 ### 2. Custom DAG-based Prompt Chaining Engine

 At the heart of Savant is a custom-built Directed Acyclic Graph (DAG) execution engine.
-This system parses a domain-specific Markdown format to define complex prompt dependencies, allowing the output of one LLM call to be used as a variable input for subsequent calls.
+This system parses a domain-specific Markdown format (`promptchain.md`) to define complex prompt dependencies, allowing the output of one LLM call to be used as a variable input for subsequent calls.

--   **Engineered a custom Directed Acyclic Graph (DAG) execution engine from the ground up, parsing a domain-specific Markdown format to define complex prompt dependencies.
-The engine's scheduler (`find_runnable_steps` in `promptchain_parser.py`) identifies parallelizable tasks, enabling non-blocking, concurrent API calls that significantly minimize generation latency.**
+#### The Promptchain Markdown Parser

+The parser, located in `promptchain_parser.py`, is the cornerstone of this system.
+It was designed with a critical goal: to create a Domain-Specific Language (DSL) that is both **human-readable** and **robustly parsable**.
+This allows non-technical users, like copywriters, to design, modify, and execute complex, multi-step creative workflows without writing a single line of code.

+**Key Design Choices & Reasoning:**

+*   **Markdown as a DSL:** Markdown was chosen for its simplicity and readability.
+The use of `###` for section separation and `-` for key-value pairs is intuitive and requires no special training.
+This lowers the barrier to entry for creating sophisticated prompt chains.
+*   **Simple Variable Substitution:** The `[[variable_name]]` syntax is intentionally simple and visually distinct.
+The parser enforces a "varized" format (lowercase, underscores for spaces) to prevent ambiguity and ensure reliable substitution.
+This design avoids complex templating languages that would increase the learning curve.
+*   **DAG-based Execution & Scheduling:** The parser doesn't just read the file; it builds a Directed Acyclic Graph representing the dependencies between prompts.
+The `find_runnable_steps` function acts as a scheduler, identifying all steps whose variable dependencies have been met.
+This is crucial for performance, as it allows independent prompt steps to be executed concurrently, minimizing the total time-to-completion for a chain.
+*   **Implicit Metadata Inheritance:** To reduce redundancy, metadata (like the `model` or `temperature`) only needs to be defined once in the first prompt step.
+Subsequent steps automatically inherit these settings unless explicitly overridden.
+This keeps the Markdown clean and focused on the creative task at hand.
+*   **Robust Error Handling:** The parser validates the chain before execution.
+It checks for missing variables at each step, preventing runtime failures and providing clear, actionable error messages to the user.

+#### Example Walkthrough

+Let's trace the execution of the sample prompt chain:

+1.  **Variable Initialization:** The parser first identifies the `Variables` section and defines a dictionary: `{"topic": "a new line of luxury watches"}`.
+2.  **First Prompt Step:**
+    *   The parser moves to the first prompt, named `Prompt 1`.
+    *   It sees the `[[topic]]` dependency and verifies that `topic` exists in its variables dictionary.
+    *   The `[[topic]]` placeholder is replaced with its value, and the resulting prompt is sent to the specified `model` (`openai/gpt-3.5-turbo`).
+3.  **Second Prompt Step:**
+    *   The parser proceeds to the next prompt, `Draft the body`.
+    *   It identifies two dependencies: `[[1]]` and `[[topic]]`.
+    *   `[[topic]]` is already known. `[[1]]` refers to the output of the first prompt step.
+The scheduler (`find_runnable_steps`) would have waited for the first prompt to complete before starting this one.
+    *   Once the first prompt's output is received, it's stored as variable `1`.
+Both placeholders are replaced, and the second prompt is executed.

+This step-by-step, dependency-aware process allows for the creation of intricate and powerful workflows from a simple, readable Markdown file.

 -   **Implementation:** The logic for parsing the Markdown format and constructing the dependency graph is located in [`promptchain_parser.py`](./promptchain_parser.py).
 The `find_runnable_steps` function within this file is the core of the DAG scheduler, identifying which prompt steps can be executed in parallel.
 The execution of the prompt chain is handled by [`promptchain.py`](./promptchain.py).

     ```python